davewalker5/ti-84-python/README.rst

 Running the Applications
 ------------------------

-With the pre-requisites in place, applciations can then be run from the command line, at the root of the project folder, as follows:
+With the pre-requisites in place, applications can then be run from the command line, at the root of the project folder, as follows:

 ::